bentoBAUX/bentoBAUX/README.md

 Hello!
 My name is Bennett and I am a computer science student specialising in real-time rendering and shader development, combining technical expertise with 3D art experience to bridge artists and engineers.

 ## Currently
-- Developing shaders and rendering systems in Unity and Vulkan
+- Developing custom shaders and rendering systems in Unity and Vulkan, including building my own Vulkan-based renderer

-- Exploring advanced real-time graphics techniques
+- Exploring advanced real-time graphics techniques such as subsurface scattering and interior parallax mapping to achieve effects like realistic marbling in stone surfaces

 ## Featured Projects